 - 1) All subscription and redemption requests for which NAV of the day of Credit Event or subsequent day is applicable will be processed as under: - i.
-Upon Trustees' approval to create a Segregated Portfolio - ii.
-In case Trustees do not approve the proposal of Segregated Portfolio, subscription and redemption applications will be processed based on the NAV of Total Portfolio.

-Investors redeeming their units will get redemption proceeds based on the NAV of Main Portfolio and will continue to hold the units of Segregated Portfolio.
+Upon Trustees' approval to create a Segregated Portfolio - - Investors redeeming their units will get redemption proceeds based on the NAV of Main Portfolio and will continue to hold the units of Segregated Portfolio.